The modern novel

 Salammbo

-In this novel, Flaubert, after having done a lot of research, after having smoked pipes for a very long time on his sofa, conjures up ancient Carthage: battles, lions, warlords, a woman devoted to worship… After the Norman greyness of his previous novel (Madame Bovary), he needed to refresh his soul in a more colourful world.
+In this novel, after extensive research—and after spending long hours smoking his pipe on the sofa—Flaubert conjures ancient Carthage: battles, lions, warlords, a woman devoted to worship… After the Norman greyness of his previous novel (Madame Bovary), he needed to refresh his soul in a more colourful world.

 Sentimental Education

-In the Sentimental Education, Flaubert wanted to tell the story of his generation, while remaining faithful to his principle: not to conclude, not to say whether it is good or bad.
+In Sentimental Education, Flaubert wanted to portray the story of his generation while remaining true to his principle: never to conclude, never to say whether it is good or bad.
 It is up to the reader to interpret the text.

 1877